mmtariqk/Readme-Generator/README.md

 # README-generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is an application that will generate a professional README file using the user's input.
-This application is built with JavaScript and Node, using the inquirer package.
-See a link of a walk-through on how to use this
+This is an application that will generate a professional README file using the user's input from commond line.
+This app is built with JavaScript and NodeJS, using the inquirer NPM package.
+See a link of a walk-through videos on how to use this app:

 ## Walkthrough Videos